 One of the defining landmarks of Amsterdam Noord is the A’DAM hotel which opened up a great viewing platform high up on the 20th floor.
 There is an adventurous element to it, too.
 You can enjoy the views like a regular person, or you can be a daredevil and swing over the edge on Europe’s highest swing.
 I’ve been up on the platform and enjoyed the views on the Ij river, the Central Station and the city beyond, but didn’t muster enough courage to try the swing.

 This spot is a great choice for an alternative view of the city.
 Amsterdam Noord is quite far from the main city center, and while the view before you is vast, the finer details such as cute little Amsterdam houses will certainly be lost.
 The platform is 360° degrees, though, which makes it one of the best spots to get a good look at the northern part of Amsterdam.
 You can also watch ships crawl lazily past the Central Station and count the ferry trips as you enjoy the sunshine.

-Keep in mind that entry to the viewing platform costs 13,50 EUR and the swing costs 5 EUR.
-If you’re not sure you’re up for the swing, you can enjoy fantastic views with 2 included drinks with this deal.
-If you change your mind, you can buy a separate ticket for the swing on the spot.
+Keep in mind that entry to the viewing platform costs 16,50 EUR and the swing + entrance combo ticket costs 28.5 EUR.
+If you’re not sure you’re up for the swing, just grab the entrance ticket online with a discount and if you change your mind, you can buy a separate ticket for the swing on the spot.

 Address: A’DAM Lookout, Overhoeksplein 5| Price: 13,50 EUR